acidanthera/WhateverGreen/Manual/FAQ.IntelHD.en.md

 ![dpcd_mlr](./Img/dpcd_mlr.png)
 You could also manually specify a maximum link rate value via the `dpcd-max-link-rate` for the builtin display.
 Typically use `0x14` for 4K display and `0x0A` for 1080p display.
 All possible values are `0x06` (RBR), `0x0A` (HBR), `0x14` (HBR2) and `0x1E` (HBR3).
 If an invalid value is specified or property `dpcd-max-link-rate` is not specified, the driver will use the default value `0x14`.

-## Fix the infinite loop on establishing Intel HDMI connections with a higher pixel clock rate on SKL, KBL and CFL platforms

 ## Fix the infinite loop on establishing Intel HDMI connections with a higher pixel clock rate on Skylake, Kaby Lake and Coffee Lake platforms
 Add the `enable-hdmi-dividers-fix` property to `IGPU` or use the `-igfxhdmidivs` boot argument instead to fix the infinite loop when the graphics driver tries to establish a HDMI connection with a higher pixel clock rate, for example connecting to a 2K/4K display with HDMI 1.4, otherwise the system just hangs (and your builtin laptop display remains black) when you plug in the HDMI cable.